CynicalMan/OS_Project/README.md

 ### Examples of deadlocks

--- two or more writers write to the same resource at the same time.
+ * Two or more writers write to the same resource at the same time.

--- reader and writer access the same resource at the same time.
+ * Reader and writer access the same resource at the same time.

-### solution for the deadlocks
+### Solution for the deadlocks

 The deadlocks are solved using an exclusive lock for the resource (Semaphore).